-I have worked at HSWM for 12 years and I have loved every minute of it.
+I have worked at HSWM for 14 years and I have loved every minute of it.
 It can be very bittersweet at times but it is all worth it.
-In my free time I love spending time with my family, (I have a rambunctious 2 1/2 year old that keeps me on my toes) I love being outdoors and the beautiful White Mountains we live in.
-I have 2 dogs and 1 cat, 2 of which came from HSWM as Foster Failures, who also keep me on my toes.
+In my free time I love spending time with my family, I love being outdoors and the beautiful White Mountains we live in.
+I have 2 dogs and 1 cat, 2 of which came from HSWM as Foster Failures, who keep me on my toes.

 My name is Jeremy Munsee.
 I am currently the Warehouse Supervisor at the Doghouse.
 I hope to help make all the doggies, and kitties, all the funds they need until they find their forever homes.
 I suppose my biggest achievement would be slowly but steadily keeping up through all the changes the Doghouse must go through to efficiently do its job and keep the customers coming.